Instruction set architecture: Design

 The design of instruction sets is a complex issue.
 There were two stages in history for the microprocessor.
-The first was the CISC (Complex Instruction Set Computer), which had many different instructions.
+The first was the CISC (complex instruction set computer), which had many different instructions.
 In the 1970s, however, places like IBM did research and found that many instructions in the set could be eliminated.
-The result was the RISC (Reduced Instruction Set Computer), an architecture that uses a smaller set of instructions.
+The result was the RISC (reduced instruction set computer), an architecture that uses a smaller set of instructions.
 A simpler instruction set may offer the potential for higher speeds, reduced processor size, and reduced power consumption.
 However, a more complex set may optimize common operations, improve memory and cache efficiency, or simplify programming.

 Some instruction set designers reserve one or more opcodes for some kind of system call or software interrupt.
-For example, MOS Technology 6502 uses 00H, Zilog Z80 uses the eight codes C7,CF,D7,DF,E7,EF,F7,FFH while Motorola 68000 use codes in the range A000..AFFFH.
+For example, MOS Technology 6502 uses 00H, Zilog Z80 uses the eight codes C7,CF,D7,DF,E7,EF,F7,FFH while Motorola 68000 use codes in the range 4E40H-4E4FH.

 Fast virtual machines are much easier to implement if an instruction set meets the Popek and Goldberg virtualization requirements.

 The NOP slide used in immunity-aware programming is much easier to implement if the "unprogrammed" state of the memory is interpreted as a NOP.

 On systems with multiple processors, non-blocking synchronization algorithms are much easier to implement if the instruction set includes support for something such as "fetch-and-add", "load-link/store-conditional" (LL/SC), or "atomic compare-and-swap".

 Instruction set implementation

-Any given instruction set can be implemented in a variety of ways.
+A given instruction set can be implemented in a variety of ways.
 All ways of implementing a particular instruction set provide the same programming model, and all implementations of that instruction set are able to run the same executables.
 The various ways of implementing an instruction set give different tradeoffs between cost, performance, power consumption, size, etc.

 When designing the microarchitecture of a processor, engineers use blocks of "hard-wired" electronic circuitry (often designed separately) such as adders, multiplexers, counters, registers, ALUs, etc. Some kind of register transfer language is then often used to describe the decoding and sequencing of each instruction of an ISA using this physical microarchitecture.

 There are two basic ways to build a control unit to implement this description (although many designs use middle ways or compromises):